 When exactly the vaginal steam is applied post-childbirth varies from culture to culture.
 Recommendations range anywhere from one hour to nine days after childbirth, and some cultures even deliver babies in a “steam house” structure designated for vaginal steaming.3 In the bakera practice, steaming regimens typically begin within 3-14 days after childbirth, continuing for many weeks, anywhere from twice per month up to twice per day.2

 This depends on so many different factors.
 Every woman has a different body, different cycle, and different reasons for steaming.
-Consult your doctor, steam facilitator, herbalist or otherwise qualified professional for advice on the best frequency for you.

 Typical steam sessions last anywhere from 20 to 35 minutes, but you can steam for as short a time as you like.
 Most traditions and practitioners do not recommend going longer than 35 minutes at a time.
 You may also want to build up your comfort level, starting with a shorter session and gradually increasing your steaming time with subsequent sessions.